 Universities and nonprofit organizations can apply for one-time grants of up to $30,000 to address this challenge.

-The deadline to apply is April 30, 2023.
-Several grant recipients will be selected, with funds disbursed in June.
+The application period for this grant is now closed.
 A second round of grants for this purpose will be offered in fall 2023.

 Special consideration will be given to proposals that offer experiential learning as an element of the project.